TEACHING RESOURCES: Geotech CAT-Apps for building critical thinking skills

 The objective of this short course is to provide appropriate resources and prepare the attendees to teach an introductory course on geoenvironmental engineering as an undergraduate or a graduate course in civil engineering, environmental engineering, or geotechnical engineering programs.
 The topics that are covered in this short course include: (1) Challenges in teaching geoenvironmental engineering courses; (2) Relevant course content; (3) Course syllabus; (4) Teaching resources (e.g., textbook, homework questions, projects, and exams); (5) Example lecture PPTs; and (6) Questions/discussion.
 Please e-mail Prof. Krishna Reddy at firstname.lastname@example.org if you have any comments or questions.

-Teaching Resources: Resources to teach an introductory course on Sustainable Engineering
+Teaching Resources: introductory course on Sustainable Engineering

 Credit: Dr. Krishna Reddy